Conmandouglas/sparklist/roadmap.md

   [] On note creation screen, add abilility to add a time to remind [] Once created, it will display it on the home screen until the creator [] Add a sound when the user creates a note
+[] Add the unique "do" and "don't" style, make the "Add your 'do'" screen and the "Add your 'don't" screen, with seperate tabs, each tab will have lists
 [] Add multi-user support (review some authentication) [] Add log in with Google
   [] Add regular log in that is secure with bitcrypt [] Add more log in with options
-[] Add the ability to import todos from Google Keep using API
+[] Add the ability to import todos from Google Keep using API [] Go back to drawing board, try to get inspiration off of other websites, and think of something unique maybe